ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 1.md

 She points at her rebellion relic and then to Sloane's.

 Imogen looks worse for wear, or at least more than Dain had ever seen her in the three years he'd known her.
-Quin's death had taken an unbelievable toll on her, then Garick and Bohdi's deaths, compounded by the news of Riorson, all layered with Violet and whatever plan Xaden had been working on.
+Quin's death had taken an unbelievable toll on her, then Garick and Bohdi's disappearances, compounded by the news of Riorson.
+All of this layered with Violet and whatever plan she and her newly betrothed had been working on in his final moments.

+A plan she only mentioned so that she could ask if he’d be able to recover the memories of.

+The answer had been no, and he refused to touch her.
+Dain glances at his feet; he would rather die than see another of Violet's memories.
+Be it accidental or willing.

-Hedeon knows he'd be the last to know about that.
-If at all.
+Hedeon knows he'd be blamed for whatever he’d find there.

 He tilts his head at Imogen, "How are you?"

 "About as good as you." she shrugs, brushing wavy pink bangs away from her eyes.

 Dain knows she means himself after Draithus, after watching him blow up on Violet so badly Tairn had snarled and snapped at him in the distance.
-Imogen had been there to witness it all as part of the _Violet-is-no-longer-allowed-to-be-anywhere-by-herself_ rule that Ridoc offered up to Brennan, who accepted it gleefully.
+Imogen had been there to witness it all as part of the *Violet-is-no-longer-allowed-to-be-anywhere-by-herself* rule that Ridoc offered up to Brennan, who accepted it gleefully.

 In hindsight, he thinks awkwardly, he should've just said "all right" and walked off, because honestly, what the fuck was he even supposed to do at that point.
 Everything had already happened.
 Yelling at her had only been impulsive.
+It's not like she could rewind time and make less questionable decisions.

 Dain exhales sharply.
 "We just have to get through War Games."

-Then he's done with Basgiath, he could go be some unimportant Lieutenant at an outpost legions away from Basgiath.
+Then he's done with Basgiath, he could go be some unimportant, unnamed Lieutenant at an outpost legions away from this fucking place.

 "Hopefully we all make it," Imogen responds meekly.

 He nods, then bites at his lip, ripping away chapped skin.

-"We'd probably be just as miserable, dead either way."
+"We'd probably be just as miserable dead either way."

 "You know what," she drawls, rubbing her eyes, "You're right."